verhey/dbt-meetup-slides/slides.md

 🙂 We’re happy with it for our workload

 🫠 It feels more complex than it needs to be

+🐙 Airflow is probably not the executor of the future

 🚦 SLAs are all green, and we have plenty of headroom to scale